rebeccan/travelblog/README.md

 # Installation
 Requirements: Ruby on Rails (4.0.4)

-The web application is located in the folder /appsource.
 Import travelblog into Aptana as a Ruby on Rails project.

 Steps:
 - bundle install